KabriAcid/e-payment/README.md

     - If the payment is successful, it updates the database and displays a success message.

 3. **Redirect to Dashboard**:
-    - The success message is displayed for a few seconds before redirecting the user to `dashboard.php`.
+    - The success message is displayed briefly before redirecting the user to `dashboard.php`.

 ## Database Structure